You are here: Home page > Communications > Repairing earbud headphones

 Three- and four- wire headphone cables are by far the most common, but you might open yours up and find even more wires inside; headphones with five or six cables are not unknown.
 If your headphones have more than three or four wires, there are usually two explanations:

-If you have a pair of ordinary headphones or earbuds and a five- or six-wire cable, the most obvious explanation is that some of the wires are not being used: for some reason, the manufacturers have used a multi-wire cable but only connected up three or four of the wires.
+If you have a pair of ordinary headphones or earbuds and a five- or six-wire cable, it might simply be that some of the wires are unused: for some reason, the manufacturers have used a multi-wire cable but only connected up three or four of the wires.
 In this case, you'll need to use a multimeter (or trial-and-error) to find out which of the wires you need to connect.
 With luck, you might be able to open up the earbuds or headphones at the listening end to find out which wires are connected where and carrying the sound signals; you can then figure out what you need to do at the jack-plug end.
 If you can't do that, because your headphones are molded or impossible to open, your options are more limited.
 The job is made harder by the fact that different manufacturers use different (and entirely arbitrary) color-coding for their wires—so I can't, unfortunately, give any general advice.
 The best tip is to type "6 wire headphone cable" followed by the name of your headphones or earbuds into a search engine and hope someone has posted details on a forum.

 Another situation where you might find more than three or four wires is if you're using a more complex headset from a cellphone with a built in microphone or something like noise-canceling headphones.
 Unfortunately, this is another case where you'll have to rely on a multimeter and/or trial and error... or use your favorite search engine to see if someone else has figured out how your particular make/model is wired.